Mayo98/RAG_ParliamentaryActs/README.md

 **RAG**

 4. retrieval.py: retrieves top-k most relevant chunk from the vectorstore and pass them to LLM to generate response.
+Called by server.py, do not run alone if you're using the interface.

 ** RUN THE INTERFACE **
 - run server/server.py in the remote host to start the server